integral-quality/.github/profile/README.md

 - Where can automated test generation reliably produce useful tests, and where does it fall short?

 These are partly engineering questions and partly empirical ones.
 The current tools are a starting point for exploring them in a practical context.

+## [loreval](https://github.com/integral-quality/loreval) — LLM logic and reasoning evaluation on puzzle design and solving

+  A benchmark and CLI for measuring language model performance on grid-based spatial puzzles.
+Two evaluation tasks are supported: solving
+  puzzles the model has not seen before, and generating new puzzles given a set of constraints.
+Outcomes are binary — a puzzle is either
+  solved or it isn't, a generated puzzle is either solvable or it isn't — so no scoring rubrics or LLM-as-judge are required.

+  Puzzles are defined in a small domain-specific language.
+A level specifies a grid of tiles, a legend mapping characters to tile types, and agent declarations with start positions and goals.
+Mechanics include locked doors that require a matching switch to open, paint tiles that change an agent's color, one-way tiles, and multi-agent configurations where agents block each other like walls.
+The difficulty of a puzzle   is a function of how many mechanics interact and in what order they must be resolved, making it possible to construct problems that demand   multi-step causal planning rather than path-finding.

+  The design task is the less common of the two.
+Most spatial reasoning benchmarks test only the solver direction: give the model a problem, check the answer.
+Testing whether a model can construct a well-formed problem — one that is solvable, uses its mechanics purposefully
+  rather than decoratively, and meets a difficulty specification — tests a different and arguably harder capability.
+A *loop* evaluation
+  combines both directions: one model designs a puzzle, another attempts to solve it.
+This measures whether design capability and solution
+  capability are correlated, within and across model families.

+  A BFS-based validator checks solvability and identifies which mechanics appear in the optimal solution path versus which are placed but
+  never required, giving a second signal on generated puzzle quality beyond parse validity.

+  The companion web tool ([loreval.ai](https://loreval.ai)) provides a visual level editor for designing puzzles and exporting `.lrev` files for use with the CLI.